Pap test replaced by HPV detection test

 Details in the coming months

-Once recommended every two or three years, the famous Pap test (created by the Greek doctor Georgios Papanicolaou) required the collection of cells from the cervix in the doctor’s office, followed by cytological analysis of the smear in the laboratory to detect the presence of abnormal cells, which could potentially lead to the development of uterine cancer.
+Once recommended every two or three years, the famous Pap test (created by the Greek doctor Georgios Papanicolaou) required the collection of cells from the cervix in the doctor’s office, followed by cytological analysis of the smear in the laboratory to detect the presence of abnormal cells, which might potentially lead to the development of uterine cancer.

 For reasons of efficiency, several countries have already started to switch to the simplified screening technique.